First Federation Trust

 Talk to us – in the first instance contact your child’s class teacher.

-If you still have concerns you can contact the Key Stage Leader for your child’s year group.
+If you still have concerns you can contact the Senior Leader team.

 - SENDCo - Mrs Churchill